 Mr. Bezos, you once famously said, “If you don’t understand the details of your business, you are going to fail.”
 Acme’s team has a great understanding of finance, credit and regulations, but they are flying blind when it comes to customer experience, operations, technology and valuable insights lying within customer data.

-As we rebrand Acme Bank into Amazon Bank, you can count on me to quickly remedy this situation.
+As we process the bank merger and acquisition in addition to rebranding Acme Bank into Amazon Bank, you can count on me to quickly remedy this situation.